AkshadAp17/LG/replit.md

-✓ Police officers can now properly approve/reject cases instead of seeing "submitted" status ✓ Fixed accused name display in case requests - names now show correctly instead of "Name not specified" ✓ Completed data flow fix from case request form submission to case details display
+✓ Police officers can now properly approve/reject cases instead of seeing "submitted" status ✓ Fixed accused name display in case requests - names now show correctly instead of "Name not specified" ✓ Completed data flow fix from case request form submission to case details display ✓ Successfully completed migration from Replit Agent to Replit environment (August 8, 2025) ✓ Verified all dependencies and packages properly installed in Replit environment ✓ Confirmed server startup and fallback to in-memory storage working correctly ✓ Validated frontend and backend integration with Vite development server ✓ Project fully functional and ready for development in Replit environment

 ## System Architecture